sedol1339/files/papers.md

 	- We propose shuffled style assembly network (SSAN) for FAS (fig. 2).
 The feature generator is a shallow embedding network that captures multi-scale low-level information.
 We adopt adversarial learning to make generated content features indistinguishable for different domains.
 	- IMO: very complex architecture, not fully understood, requires detailed reading

+**Extractive summarization and input sequence coverage**

+Vinyals, O., Fortunato, M., & Jaitly, N. (2015).
+Pointer Networks.
+Advances in Neural Information Processing Systems, 28.
+Retrieved from https://proceedings.neurips.cc/paper_files/paper/2015/hash/29921001f2f04bd3baee84a12e98098f-Abstract.html

+    - Seq2seq RNNs still require the size of the output dictionary to be fixed a priori.
+Because of this constraint we cannot directly apply this framework to combinatorial problems where the size of the output dictionary depends on the length of the input sequence.
+(IMO not clear what does this mean)
+	- We propose Pointer Networks.
+We repurpose the attention mechanism to create pointers to input elements (fig. 1b).
+	- We apply the Pointer Net model to three distinct non-trivial algorithmic problems involving geometry.

+Tu, Z., Lu, Z., Liu, Y., Liu, X., & Li, H. (2016).
+Modeling Coverage for Neural Machine Translation. arXiv, 1601.04811.
+Retrieved from https://arxiv.org/abs/1601.04811v6

+    - NMT has a serious problem, namely lack of coverage.
+Some words are unnecessarily translated for multiple times, and some words are mistakenly untranslated.
+This happen because of ignoring the "coverage" of source words.
+	- We propose NMT-coverage: we append a coverage vector to the intermediate representations of an NMT model, which are sequentially updated after each decoding step to keep track of the attention history (fig. 2).
+It significantly improves the overall alignment between the source and target sentences .

+See, A., Liu, P. J., & Manning, C. D. (2017).
+Get To The Point: Summarization with Pointer-Generator Networks. arXiv, 1704.04368.
+Retrieved from https://arxiv.org/abs/1704.04368v2

+    - We propose an architecture for summarization task that augments the standard seq2seq attentional model in two orthogonal ways.
+	- 1) We use a hybrid pointer-generator network that can copy words from the source text via pointing (see "Pointer networks"), which aids accurate reproduction of information, while retaining the ability to produce novel words (fig. 3).
+For each decoder timestep a generation probability p_gen ∈ [0, 1] is calculated, which weights the probability of generating words from the vocabulary, versus copying words from the source text.
+This can be viewed as a balance between extractive and abstractive summarization approaches.
+	- 2) We propose a novel variant of the coverage vector from NMT (see "Modeling coverage for neural machine translation"), which we use to track and control coverage of the source document for eliminating repetition.

 **Phonetic level in TTS and ASR**

 Bengio, Y., De Mori, R., Flammia, G., & Kompe, R. (1992).
 Global optimization of a neural network-hidden Markov model hybrid.
 IEEE Trans.
 Neural Networks, 3(2), 252–259. doi: 10.1109/72.125866